Marta Kostyuk: 2024: Major & Olympics quarterfinals, top 20

-2025: Three WTA 1000 quarterfinals, US Open 4th round
+2025: Three WTA 1000 quarterfinals

-In February, Kostyuk defeated Zeynep Sönmez, world No. 3 Coco Gauff and Magda Linette to reach the quarterfinals at the WTA 1000 Qatar Open, where she lost to Amanda Anisimova in three sets.
+In February, Kostyuk defeated Zeynep Sönmez, world No. 3, Coco Gauff and Magda Linette to reach the quarterfinals at the WTA 1000 Qatar Open, where she lost to Amanda Anisimova in three sets.

 Seeded 24th at the Madrid Open, she made the quarterfinals with wins over Emma Raducanu, Veronika Kudermetova and 32nd seed Anastasia Potapova, before losing to world No. 1, Aryna Sabalenka.

-At the Canadian Open, Kostyuk was given a bye in the first round due to her seeding at 24th and then defeated Markéta Vondroušová, 15th seed Karolína Muchová and 28th seed McCartney Kessler to reach her third WTA 1000 quarterfinal of the year.
+At the Canadian Open, Kostyuk was given a bye in the first round due to her seeding at 24th and then defeated Markéta Vondroušová, 15th seed Daria Kasatkina and 28th seed McCartney Kessler to reach her third WTA 1000 quarterfinal of the year.
 In her last eight match against ninth seed Elena Rybakina, she retired due to a wrist injury in the second set, having lost the first.

 Seeded 27th at the US Open, she defeated Katie Boulter, Zeynep Sönmez and Diane Parry to reach the fourth round for the first time, at which point she lost to 11th seed Karolína Muchová.
+In doubles, at the same event, she also reached the round of 16, partnering with Elena-Gabriela Ruse, and defeated the Spanish-Italian pair of Jéssica Bouzas Maneiro and Elisabetta Cocciaretto, and then eliminated the 14th-seeded team of Beatriz Haddad Maia and Laura Siegemund.

+In September at the China Open, Kostyuk received a bye as 23rd seed and then overcame qualifiers Ella Seidel, and Aliaksandra Sasnovich, before losing to fifth seed Jessica Pegula in the fourth round.